-Transfer bonuses such as this come up a couple of times a year, with the last similar promotion offered in December 2022 with Virgin Atlantic Flying Club.
+Transfer bonuses such as this come up a couple of times a year, with the last similar promotion offered in May 2023 to Flying Blue.

 Flying Blue miles are most useful for booking Air France/KLM transatlantic awards from major cities in Canada and the US, especially when redeemed in conjunction with Promo Rewards.
 Combining these monthly promotional redemptions with this Amex US MR transfer bonus can make this a very lucrative deal.

 25% Transfer Bonus to Air France/KLM Flying Blue

 Points are normally transferred at a 1:1 ratio between the two programs, but with this promotion, the ratio improves to 1:1.25.
 With the 25% bonus, for every 1,000 US Membership Rewards points transferred, you’ll receive a total of 1,250 Flying Blue miles.

 The minimum transfer amount is 1,000 points, and the maximum transfer amount is 999,000 points.
 You’ll need to transfer points in increments of 1,000, and it can take up to 48 hours for the points to arrive in your Flying Blue account.